 The surgical oncology team at Southeastern

-"We make sure that our patients have a full understanding of their cancer, treatment options and the surgery that they are about to have," says Dr. Daneker.
+"We make sure that our patients have a full understanding of their cancer, treatment options and the surgery that they are about to have," says Dr. Yahanda.
 "We talk to them openly and honestly in a compassionate way and give them a full understanding of what to expect."

-“We share with our patients the best of our knowledge and experience in recommending a course of treatment,” says Dr. Daneker.
+“We share with our patients the best of our knowledge and experience in recommending a course of treatment,” says Dr. Yahanda.
 “Ultimately, when moving forward with a treatment plan, the final decision belongs to our patients.”

 An individualized approach

-“Our goal is to do a thorough evaluation so we can pull together the entire picture to gain an accurate understanding of the stage and complexity of the disease,” explains Dr. Daneker.
+“Our goal is to do a thorough evaluation so we can pull together the entire picture to gain an accurate understanding of the stage and complexity of the disease,” explains Dr. Yahanda.
 “We then use that information to make an assessment about whether surgical treatment is appropriate or not.”